fzenke/auryn/README.md

 Auryn
 =====

-Auryn is a source package used to create highly specialized and optimized code to simulate recurrent spiking neural networks with spike timing dependent plasticity (STDP).
+Auryn is Plastic Spiking Neural Network Simulator to simulate recurrent spiking neural networks with synaptic.
 It comes with the GPLv3 (please see COPYING).

 For examples and documentation visit the wiki at http://www.fzenke.net/auryn/